 - a.
-Learning in the forms of lectures, review sessions, and tutorials consist of - 1) 50 minutes face to face meeting. - 2) 60 minutes of structured assignments, and - 3) 60 minutes of independent learning - b.
-Learning in the forms of practicum, studio practices, workshop practices, and field practices is given 170 (one hundred and seventy) minutes, including the preparation of reports and review sessions - c.
+Learning in the forms of lectures, review sessions, and tutorials consist of - 1) 50 minutes of lectures, - 2) 60 minutes of structured assignments, and - 3) 60 minutes of independent learning. - b.
+Learning in the forms of seminars or similar classes consist of - 1) 100 minutes of lectures, and - 2) 70 minutes of independent learning. - c.
+Learning in the forms of practicum, studio practices, workshop practices, and field practices is given 170 (one hundred and seventy) minutes, including the preparation of reports and review sessions d.
 Learning in the forms of research or community service are given 170 (one hundred and seventy) minutes including the preparation of proposals and reports.

 - (1) Students can take in-between semester courses with the following conditions. - a.
 Retaking courses that have been taken and/or taking courses that have never been taken - b.
 The maximum credits that can be taken by students are 7 (seven) credits - c.
 Paying for semester fees in accordance with the credits taken. - d.
-Students are not taking college leave. - (2) Requirements to take in-between semester courses are as follows: - a.
+The students are not taking college leave. - (2) Requirements to take in-between semester courses are as follows: - a.
 The courses that can be taken are theoretical courses offered by study programs. - b.
-The number of participants is at least 20 (twenty) students per class except with the permission of the relevant Faculty / Postgraduate Program. - c.
-The 16 face-to-face lectures do not include the final semester exam. - d.
-Students must attend the lecture at least 75% (seventy-five percent) of the total meetings - e.
-Students are required to fill out the lecture evaluation of each course they take on the https://emonev.lppmp.uny page.
-AC ID/ - f.
+The number of participants is at least 20 (twenty) students per class except with the permission of the relevant Faculty/Postgraduate Program. - c.
+The 16 lectures do not include the final semester exam. - d.
+Students must be present in the lectures at least 75% (seventy-five percent) of the total meetings. - e.
+Students are required to fill out the lecture evaluation of each course they take on the https://emonev.lppmp.uny page.ac.id/

+- f.
 Students who do not meet the attendance of 75% (seventy-five percent) are not entitled to take the final semester examination and are given E grade. - g.
 Lecturers who have not held the required meetings should hold make-up classes and/or replace the meetings with equivalent activities. - h.
-Activities to replace lecture hours are included in online lecture attendance.

-(3) The in-between semester in the Graduate School is regulated separately in the Rector's Regulation.
+Activities to replace lecture hours are included in online lecture attendance. - (3) The in-between semester in the Graduate School is regulated separately in the Rector's Regulation.